Question From A Reader: Tips On Getting Started

 4. Your job now is recruiting and enrolling first, teaching second.
 Learn how to market by studying what other successful schools do.
 Adopt those ideas that are the lowest-cost first, and then adopt higher-cost ideas later when it makes more sense to spend money instead of time.

-5. Best business advice I ever heard: “Keep God first and you’ll never come in second.” – Les Brown
+Finally, here’s some of the best business advice I’ve ever heard: “Keep God first and you’ll never come in second.” – Les Brown